Skip to main content

 Send the source content however your team works: pasted text, a JSON, XLIFF or PO file, a CMS export, or access to the live site.
 We return the localised content in the same format, so it drops back into your stack without re-keying.
 Webflow, WordPress, Shopify and Next.js i18n each handle multilingual content differently, and we deliver PO, JSON, XLIFF or CSV to match the one you use.

-How a localisation project runs
+How a website localization project runs

 Most projects run 2 to 6 weeks, depending on word volume, the number of languages and QA turnaround.
 You see a sample and a written quote before the full project starts.